wcarlsen/wcarlsen.github.io/docs/posts/2025-04-03-docker-hub-rate-limits.md

 1. All image references in manifests has to change from `nginx:latest` to `ACCOUNT_ID.dkr.ecr.REGION.amazonaws.com/docker-hub/nginx:latest` (don't use latest)

-2. Flux GitOps ImageAutomationUpdate breaks for CRD resources that reference images
+2. Flux GitOps ImageUpdateAutomation breaks for CRD resources that reference images

 3. Renovate updates breaks because the cache doesn't have knowledge of new tags